António Mendes Belo: Biography

-António Mendes Belo was born at São Pedro, Gouveia, (District of Guarda), Portugal.
+António Mendes Belo was born at São Pedro, Gouveia, (District of Guarda), Kingdom of Portugal.
 He was son of Miguel Mendes Belo and wife Rosalina dos Santos de Almeida da Mota.
 He was educated at the Seminary of Coimbra, and later at the University of Coimbra where he earned a licentiate in canon law.
 He received minor orders on 21 December 1860, the subdiaconate on 21 May 1864 and the diaconate on 17 December 1864.

 He was ordained on 10 June 1865.
-From 1865 to 1884 he was vicar general of Funchal and from 1865 to 1871, professor of theology at the Seminary of Pinhel He did pastoral work in the parish of Espinheiro.
+From 1865 to 1884 he was vicar general of Funchal and from 1865 to 1871, professor of theology at the Seminary of Pinhel.
+He did pastoral work in the parish of Espinheiro.
 He was vicar general of the diocese of Pinhel from 1874 until 1881 and of the Diocese of Aveiro in 1881.
 He was also vicar general of Lisbon from 1881 until 1884.

 He was appointed titular archbishop of Mitylene and Auxiliary bishop of Lisbon on 24 March 1884 by Pope Leo XIII.
 He was consecrated on 27 April of that year.
 He was transferred to the Diocese of Faro with title of Archbishop ad personam on 13 November 1884.
 He was named patriarch of Lisbon on 19 December 1907 by Pope Pius X.

 He was made a cardinal in pectore on 27 November 1911.
-He had been expelled from Lisbon earlier that year for an infraction of the law of the separation of Church and State. during which time he resided in Gouveia.
+He had been expelled from Lisbon earlier that year for an infraction of the law of the separation of Church and State during which time he resided in Gouveia.
 The government relaxed its anticlerical campaign and allowed him to return to Lisbon in 1913.
 His elevation to the rank of Cardinal-Priest of Ss.
 Marcellino e Pietro was published on 25 May 1914.
 He received the red hat from Pope Benedict XV on 8 September 1914.

 He participated in the conclave of 1914 that elected Pope Benedict XV.
 He was a member of Portuguese Academy of Sciences in 1922.
 He participated in the conclave of 1922 that elected Pope Pius XI.
 He was made the 568th Grand Cross of the Royal Order of Our Lady of Concepcion of Vila Viçosa.
 He died in Lisbon in 1929.